-If you like these new features offered by Twenty Seventeen and want to add it to your WordPress, you’ll need to update.
+The same goes for the new default theme released with each WordPress release.
+If you like the new features offered by Twenty Nineteen and want to add it to your site, you’ll need to update.

 2. Improves compatibility with plugins: Often it happens that many plugin authors check their work to see if the plugins remain compatible with the WordPress core after a major update.
 They update the plugins, whenever required.
 For these plugins to work without any conflict on your site, you may find it necessary to upgrade to a compatible WordPress version.

 3. Fixing bugs: Many small glitches may become known after a major update.
 So WordPress releases minor updates to fix these bugs and you should make these changes too.

 4. Improves Performance: An update can also add functions that tones up performance of WordPress.
 It can add capabilities and features that improve overall performance.

 5. Security: With more than 33% of all websites powered by WordPress, it’s a tempting target for hackers.
 The team at WordPress and the WordPress community is alert to security vulnerabilities and addresses them quickly.
 To keep your website secure, you must be sure to carry out these updates on your site as well.